-Containing media from the time of the Armenian genocide (1915-1920) and from the 1940’s, this collection includes relief posters, editorial cartoons, and Minnesota newspaper articles about the Armenian genocide.
+The Center collections include various media from the time of the Armenian genocide (1915-1920) and from the 1940’s; the collection includes relief posters, editorial cartoons, and Minnesota newspaper articles.